 Many purists rate “Rounders” as the gold standard of poker movies — the ace in the hole, so to speak.
 It was the first movie to showcase Texas Hold’em poker, just when the game was about to become a global phenomenon in the poker community.
 An even bigger punch comes with the powerhouse cast that truly hits the high notes as far as drama and thrills are concerned.

 The story follows a young player (played by Matt Damon) with dreams of hitting the pro poker circuit and making it big in Las Vegas, but he struggles to strike it rich in high-stakes underground games as his money management is all over the place.
-Disillusioned, he gives up poker until a good friend is released from jail, which leads to a poker-filled adventure as the friends chase a dream and chase big money but are ultimately pursued by the truth about themselves.
+Disillusioned, he gives up poker until a good friend is released from jail, which leads to a poker-filled adventure as the friends chase a dream and big money but are ultimately pursued by the truth about themselves.

 It’s generally agreed that “Rounders” was good for the poker industry because it represented Texas Hold’em as a game of skill rather than a pure gamble.
 If you’re looking for a movie with scenes showing good poker etiquette, this is the one to watch.

 2. Molly’s Game